skip to Main Content

 • How often the family violence is

-• How serious the family violence is
+• How severe the family violence is

 • Whether coercive and controlling behaviour is present